scottrsm/julia/README.md

 uses macros to provide a more intuitive external representation.

 ### Module Wquantiles
-A vew versions of weighted quantiles with examples of using data parallelization.
+A few versions of weighted quantiles with examples and comparisons of using data parallelization.

 ### Jupyter Notebooks